Everett Eissenstat

+Everett Eissenstat is executive vice president of the Inter-American Development Bank, which works for the economic, social, and institutional development of Latin America and the Caribbean.
+He functions as the Bank's chief operating officer, with responsibility for its operations and oversight of senior management.

-Everett Eissenstat is a former U.S. government official who previously served as senior vice president of global public policy for General Motors.
-He is the former deputy director of the National Economic Council and Deputy Assistant to the President for International Economic Affairs in the first administration of U.S. President Donald Trump, where he represented the President at the G7, G20, and Asia-Pacific Economic Cooperation summits.
+Eissenstat's career has included leadership positions in global trade, energy, and economic policy in the U.S. government and the private sector.
+He is a former deputy director of the National Economic Council and Deputy Assistant to the President for International Economic Affairs in the first administration of U.S. President Donald Trump, where he represented the President at the G7, G20, and Asia-Pacific Economic Cooperation summits.
 He also served on the National Security Council.
 Eissenstat succeeded Kenneth Juster, who was nominated by Donald Trump to serve as the United States Ambassador to India.

-Eissenstat twice served as Chief International Trade Counsel for the United States Senate Committee on Finance (2001-2006; 2011–2017).
+Eissenstat has also played a role in shaping recent U.S. trade policy, twice serving as Chief International Trade Counsel for the United States Senate Committee on Finance (2001-2006; 2011-2017).
 He has also served as assistant U.S. Trade Representative for the Western Hemisphere, focusing on trade agreements with Chile, Colombia, Panama, and Peru.

+In the private sector, Eissenstat was a partner at Squire Patton Boggs and senior vice president of global public policy for General Motors.

 Education

 Eissenstat holds a J. D. from the University of Oklahoma, a Master of Arts in Latin American Studies from the University of Texas at Austin, and a Bachelor of Science in political science and Spanish from Oklahoma State University.